About Study In the USA

 Exchange (J) Visas provides detailed information about exchange visas, requirements and eligibility, and processing.

-Websites of U.S. Embassies and Consulates provides links to all U.S. embassies and consulates around the world.
+Websites of U.S. Embassies and Consulates provide links to all U.S. embassies and consulates around the world.
 The visa section of each U.S. embassy provides important information for student visa applicants from that country, and individual consulates provide specific information relevant to that consulate.

 SEVIS Home Page provides detailed information about the Student and Exchange Visitor Information System (SEVIS), which is a background checking system that you will be required to use and for which a fee will be charged by the consulate.